AdobeDocs/analytics.en/help/implement/appmeasurement-updates.md

   >[!IMPORTANT]
   >
-  >For an [!DNL Analytics] call to use the POST method instead of the GET method in [!DNL AppMeasurement] (a method of solving [truncated URLs in IE](https://helpx.adobe.com/analytics/kb/shortening-image-request-urls.html)), you must be using the latest Visitor ID Service implementation for the Experience Cloud.
+  >For an [!DNL Analytics] call to use the POST method instead of the GET method in [!DNL AppMeasurement] (a method of solving [truncated URLs in IE](https://helpx.adobe.com/analytics/kb/shortening-image-request-urls.html)), you must be using the latest Visitor ID Service implementation for the CX Enterprise.

 ## Version 1.4